Using Computers You Don't Own

 Who is managing the computer's security?
 Hotels, convention centers, airports, and the like generally outsource technical support services, so you are gambling on the integrity of both the institution’s staff and the company providing the service.

-Who else has been on the computer?
+Who else has used the computer?

 - Is someone watching your network traffic?